Online Learning for Equilibrium Pricing in Markets under Incomplete Information: Fixed Cost Functions and Time-Varying Demand

-Our approach for the time-varying demand setting builds upon the algorithmic ideas for the fixed demand setting.
-To address the challenge that the demands can vary between the interval $[\underline{d}, \Bar{d}]$, we first consider a direct extension of Algorithm~\ref{alg:fixed-demand} to the time-varying demand setting, wherein a feasible price set is maintained for each realized demand.
+Our approach for the time-varying demand setting builds upon the algorithmic ideas for the fixed demand setting in Section~\ref{sec:fixed-setting}.
+To address the challenge that the demands can vary between the interval $[\underline{d}, \Bar{d}]$, we first consider a direct extension of Algorithm~\ref{alg:fixed-demand-constant-reg} to the time-varying demand setting, wherein a feasible price set is maintained for each realized demand.
 However, as there may be up to $O(T)$ different demand realizations over the $T$ periods, the worst-case regret of such an algorithm is $O(T)$.
 To resolve this issue, we leverage the intuition that customer demands that are close to each other correspond to equilibrium prices that are also close together.
 Thus, we uniformly partition the demand interval $[\underline{d}, \Bar{d}]$ into sub-intervals of width $\gamma$ and consider any demand in the same sub-interval the same.
 In particular, any demand lying in a given sub-interval, i.e., $d_t \in [\underline{d} + k \gamma, \underline{d} + (k+1) \gamma]$ for some $k \in \mathbb{N}$, is considered as a demand equal to the lower bound of that interval.
 Note then that from the perspective of the algorithm, there are $O(\frac{1}{\gamma})$ distinct demands, as opposed to $O(T)$ possible demand realizations, as the feasible demand interval is partitioned into $O(\frac{1}{\gamma})$ sub-intervals.
-Finally, for these $O(\frac{1}{\gamma})$ distinct demands, corresponding to the lower bounds of the $O(\frac{1}{\gamma})$ sub-intervals, we apply the aforementioned direct extension of Algorithm~\ref{alg:fixed-demand}.
-Our algorithmic approach is formally presented in Algorithm~\ref{alg:time-varying-demand-new}.
+Finally, for these $O(\frac{1}{\gamma})$ distinct demands, corresponding to the lower ends of the $O(\frac{1}{\gamma})$ sub-intervals, we apply the aforementioned direct extension of Algorithm~\ref{alg:fixed-demand-constant-reg}.
+These ideas are formally implemented in Algorithm~\ref{alg:time-varying-demand-helper-sqrt}, which will be used as a subroutine for the eventual algorithm (Algorithm~\ref{alg:time-varying-demand-new-sqrt}) we develop for this time-varying demand setting.